Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Each summer, Malta explodes with festas — celebrations of the patron saints of each town.
 Each town has its own festa, or sometimes multiple festas if they have multiple patron saints.
 People celebrate with processions, music, and confetti, and fireworks cover the island for the better part of the summer.

-Some days we fell asleep to midnight fireworks and we were woken up by another round at 8:00 the next morning!
+Some days I fell asleep to midnight fireworks and was woken up by another round at 8:00 the next morning!

 And yet these festas are so different from the saints’ feasts that I’ve been to in Italy and Boston’s North End.
 Nothing even comes close to Malta.

-Mario’s friends Alex and Marika invited us to the town of Qormi (OR-mi) to experience the festa of St. George.
-I soon learned that we were massively underdressed — festas are the prime time of year to see and be seen.
+My friends Alex and Marika invited me to the town of Qormi (OR-mi) to experience the festa of St. George.
+I soon learned that I was massively underdressed — festas are the prime time of year to see and be seen.
 The Maltese put on their best outfits and get their hair done.